Abhay (TV series)

-Abhay Season 3, which released on ZEE5 on 8 April 2022, sees the stakes getting higher with Abhay facing a new unknown threat.
+Season 3, which released on ZEE5 on 8 April 2022, sees the stakes getting higher with Abhay facing a new unknown threat.
 Kunal Kemmu plays Abhay Pratap Singh with admirable composure in the eight-part crime thriller.

 Season 1

-The story revolves around the life of SP Abhay Pratap Singh who solves different cases along with his team which includes Inspector Komal and some other officers.
+The story revolves around the life of SP Abhay Pratap Singh who solves different cases along with his team which includes Inspector Komal and other officers.
 He has a son named Saahil towards whom Abhay is overprotective due to Abhay's past which includes officer Natasha and her informer Govind.
-Govind is back to take his revenge from Abhay who was the reason behind Govind's family's death.
+Govind is back to take revenge from Abhay who was the reason behind Govind's family's death.
 Will Abhay be able to solve all the cases?
 Or will he lose to Govind's quest for vengeance?